Take That: 2016–2017: Wonderland

-2018–2020: The 30th Anniversary, and Odyssey
+2018–2020: 30th Anniversary and Odyssey

-On 16 July 2018, while performing at first ever Hits Radio Live at the Manchester Arena, Barlow, Donald and Owen confirmed that they would be touring in 2019.
+On 16 July 2018, while performing at first Hits Radio Live at the Manchester Arena, Barlow, Donald and Owen confirmed that they would be touring in 2019.
 The tour was a Greatest Hits tour and celebrated the 30th anniversary of the band.
 There was also a Greatest Hits album, Odyssey, which was released on 23 November 2018.
-The Greatest Hits album features existing songs from their back catalogue that have been re-imagined and 3 brand new songs.
+The Greatest Hits album features existing songs from their back catalogue that have been re-imagined and three brand-new songs.
 It also includes collaborations with Boyz II Men, Lulu, Sigma and Barry Gibb.
 Odyssey reached number one in the UK album chart and was certified as a platinum selling record.
 The following year, Odyssey Live, the recording of their tour, reached number 5, becoming the band's 13th top 5 album, with the DVD becoming the biggest live music sale of 2019.

 In May 2020, Barlow, Donald, and Owen reunited with Williams for a virtual performance from their respective homes, hosted by price comparison website comparethemarket.com, to raise money for the music charity Nordoff Robbins and Crew Nation.